lorefnon/lorefnon.github.com/_posts/2014-07-13-presenting-sql-views-through-active-admin.md

     > StateDistrictCityViewProxy.primary_key
     => nil

-We can somehow add a primary key to an SQL view, that is utterly pointless.
+We can not somehow add a primary key to an SQL view, that is utterly pointless.
 However we can force ActiveRecord to use the `id` attribute as primary key.

 {% highlight ruby %}